Regulationtimelineenforcementdeadlines

-Complete timeline of EU AI Act enforcement milestones — from entry into force in August 2024 to full high-risk compliance by August 2027.
+Complete timeline of EU AI Act enforcement milestones — from entry into force in August 2024 to the deferred high-risk deadlines of December 2027 and August 2028 under the Digital Omnibus on AI.
 Know exactly when each requirement applies.

 The EU AI Act (Regulation 2024/1689) does not apply all at once.
 Instead, the European Union designed a phased enforcement schedule that gives organisations time to prepare for increasingly stringent requirements.
 Understanding this timeline is critical for prioritising compliance efforts and allocating resources effectively.